lukashanak/100-days-of-code/log.md

 **Today's Progress**:
 - I did one in-deep code review.
-- I was reading a book about responsive web design
+- I was reading a book about a web design

 **Time Spent**:
-- 1.5 hours+
+- 2.5 hours+

 **Thoughts**:
 - Good.
 I did not want to rest but I had to.
+I did not get enough sleep.

+### Day 9: March 30, Tuesday

+**Today's Progress**:
+- I fixed some issues on Interior Consultant Page (due to feedback from other developers)(1 hour)
+- I was reading a book about a web design (1 hour)

+**Time Spent**:
+- 2 hours

+**Thoughts**:
+- I can't wait to start building another project.